d3code/cmc-client-go/README.md

 ## Client

-To use the client, create a CMC Client
+To use the client, create a CMC Client.

 ```go
 package main